 Dentistry is not just limited to the cleaning and care of teeth.
 Dr. Raj Upadya practices what is known as “complete dentistry,” considering the patient as a whole to treat underlying problems and conditions associated with the mouth, teeth, and TMJ.

 In addition to treating common sleeping disorders, we also treat various dental concerns.
 Dr. Upadya has advanced training in treating diagnosed sleep disorders.
-If necessary, Dr. Upadya works with your physician to coordinate a diagnostic sleep study for sleep apnea.
+If necessary, Dr. Upadya works with your physician to coordinate a diagnostic sleep study for sleep apnea in East Hanover, NJ.

 While snoring alone is not a major medical concern, it may indicate a more serious condition called obstructive sleep apnea (OSA).
 Snoring occurs when the soft tissue structures of the upper airway collapse and vibrate during sleep, producing the sound known as snoring.

 Obstructive sleep apnea (OSA) is the most common sleep-related breathing disorder.
-Patients who suffer from OSA stop breathing repeatedly during their sleep, caused by a blockage of the airway, usually caused when the soft tissue in the back of the mouth collapses.
-OSA is strongly linked to obesity.
+Patients with OSA stop breathing repeatedly during sleep.
+This occurs due to a blockage of the airway, typically caused by the collapse of soft tissue at the back of the mouth.
+There is a strong link between OSA and obesity.

 Risk Factors

 There is no single cause for snoring or sleep apnea.
-Often times snoring is made worse by drinking, smoking, or using sedatives.
+Drinking, smoking, or using sedatives can often make snoring worse.
 Patients who are overweight, pregnant, and use drugs are also more likely to snore or suffer from sleep apnea.

-The prevalence of sleep apnea increases with age, and it is estimated that as many as 50% of elderly men and women suffer from the disorder.
+The prevalence of sleep apnea increases with age.
+Experts estimate that as many as 50% of elderly men and women suffer from the disorder.

 There are a wide variety of treatments for snoring and sleep apnea.
 Dr. Upadya focuses on oral appliance therapy, including customized splints, mouth guards, and night guards designed to keep the airways open during sleep.